UltraEngine/Documentation/CPP/Package_Close.md

 ## Remarks

-This method can only be called once if successful.
-Files cannot be read from and written to after this method is called.
+Files cannot be read from and written to after this method is called successfully.

 Packages are automatically closed upon deletion.